Meet the team

-Diane is a consultant for the Council of Europe on diversity in journalism, most recently coordinating their ‘Div-A’ project – Diversity Accelerator.
-She was the lead consultant on their two year MEDIANE programme and facilitated, as well as published training workshops, for the Council of Europe’s previous two campaigns.
-Diane has taught journalism ethics in Macedonia as well as for the Fundamental Rights Agency of the EU in Lithuania, where she has also done work for Transparency International.
-She has also chaired panels at the International Journalism Festival in Perugia, Italy.
+Diane has been a consultant for the Council of Europe on diversity in journalism over a number of years and projects, most recently coordinating their ‘Div-A’ project – Diversity Accelerator.
+She was the lead consultant on their two year MEDIANE programme and produced training resources, and acted as facilitator, for the Council of Europe’s previous two campaigns.
+Diane has taught journalism ethics in Macedonia and Lithuania for the Fundamental Rights Agency of the EU, where she has also done work for Transparency International.
+She has also chaired panels at the International Journalism Festival in Perugia, Italy and been a judge for the UK’s Royal Television Society’s journalism awards.

 Marcus is a leader on the issue of diversity in the media industry, backed by a track-record of award-winning news and current affairs productions delivered by diverse teams for a range of organisations including the BBC and China’s largest digital broadcaster CGTN, spanning a period of over 25 years.

 Marcus is Head of External Consultancies for the Sir Lenny Henry Centre.
 He was also recently made a visiting Professor in Media Diversity at Birmingham City University.
 He has been actively involved in nearly all major UK diversity developments over the last five years, and been asked to give evidence to the UK Parliament twice on the topic.
 He is regularly asked to write articles on the topic for newspapers such as The Guardian and FT, as well as industry magazines such as Broadcast.

 He blogs at https://blackonwhitetv.blogspot.com.